The 'Grand

 operating in that physical location under the aegis of a regular and recognized

 Grand Lodge.
-A couple of guys meeting somewhere (pub, chapel, whatever) and
+A couple of guys meeting somewhere (pub, chapel,

 claiming that they're "reponing" something doesn't really count - in